 Rule 14a-8 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), establishes the eligibility requirements and the procedures that must be followed for a stockholder's proposal to be included in a public company's proxy materials.
-Under the Rule, proposals submitted for inclusion in the Company's 2012 proxy materials must be received by the Company at 100 Clearbrook Road, Elmsford, NY 10523, Attention: Secretary, on or before the close of business on November 30, 2011.
-Proposals must comply with all the requirements of Rule 14a-8.
+Under the Rule, proposals submitted for inclusion in the Company's 2013 proxy materials must be received by the Company at 100 Clearbrook Road, Elmsford, NY 10523, Attention: Secretary.
+To be timely, a stockholder's notice shall be delivered to the secretary at the principal executive offices of the Corporation not less than 90 days and not more than 120 days prior to the first anniversary of the preceding year's annual meeting; provided, however, that in the event that the date of the annual meeting is advanced by more than 30 days or delayed by more than 60 days from such anniversary date, notice by the stockholder to be timely must be so delivered not earlier than the 120th day prior to such annual meeting and not later than the close of business on the later of the 90th day prior to such annual meeting or the tenth day following the day on which public announcement of the date of such meeting is first made.
+Proposals must comply with all the requirements of Rule 14a-8 and the Company's By-Laws.